 The band itself started at a "grass-roots level", playing clubs.
-By the time they had signed to Capitol and released their first record, though, Hoon had already been record, thought, room had already been plastered all over MTV, after he accepted an offer from a friend from back home, one Axl Rose, to appear in Guns N' Roses' 'Don't Cry' video.
-When I first met him, in Florida in 1993, months, the pressure was on, and they, and their singer in particular, were a peculiar mixture of elation and exhaustion.
+By the time they had level", playing clubs.
+By the time they had signed to Capitol and released their first record, though, Hoon had already been plastered all over MTV, after he accepted an offer from a friend from back home, one Axl Rose, to appear in Guns N' Roses' 'Don't Cry' video.

+When I first met him, in Florida in 1993, Shannon was an MTV star in his own right - the 'No Rain' video, the one with the Bee Girl in it, had been gobbled up by the station - and 'Blind Melon' was selling thousands of copies a week.
+The band had been on tour for 18 The band had been on tour for 18 months, the pressure was on, and they, and their singer in particular, were a peculiar mixture of elation and exhaustion.
 Sadly, no one listened to them.